October 21st, 2020

 Who is Subject to GDPR?

-Before we detail how to handle GDPR, we need to define the subject of the law.
 In the GDPR context, a data subject is any identified or identifiable person residing in the EU whose personal data is processed.
 It includes both living or dead people and their dependents, ascendants, and descendants.

 Group 40